 There are some limitations that would define the scope of the study.
 Firstly, the limitations were mainly due to time and financial constraints causing the study to only be carried out only on selected categories of Public Diplomatic Service Officers.
+For future study, it is recommended that a longitudinal study is undertaken which covers a wider group of Public Diplomatic Service Officers from all departments to obtain a richer understanding of the perception of Public Diplomatic Service Officers on the appraisal system.
 The sampling method used was one of convenience sampling, hence may result in some sample biasness.
 This method is chosen to assist in achieving the number of sample size required.
 There was a time in the study where the researcher could not obtain a good number of respondents due to the holiday season at the end of the year.
 The length of time to collect data had to be extended to get a good sample as it affects the credibility of this study.
 This however had not affected the validity of the data obtained.